taskgenius/calendar/README.md

 - Theme settings are delivered via CSS variables: `--tg-primary-color`, `--tg-primary-rgb`, `--tg-cell-height`, `--tg-font-header`, `--tg-font-event`.
 The library sets these on the `.tg-calendar` root; you can override them in your own styles.
 - To fully customize the look, you can override the default CSS or provide your own styles using the exposed `tg-*` class names.

-## 📖 API Reference
+## API Reference

 ### Calendar Class

 The main entry point for the calendar component.
 This class extends `CalendarCore` and automatically registers all built-in views (Month, Week, Day) for a "batteries-included" experience.
 Perfect for quick starts and when bundle size is not a primary concern.

 **For advanced users**: Use `CalendarCore` directly for a leaner, tree-shakeable version that requires manual view registration.
-See the [Tree Shaking & Optimization](#-tree-shaking--optimization) section for details.
+See the [Tree Shaking & Optimization](#tree-shaking--optimization) section for details.

 #### Constructor